Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 ### concatenator-client-glue.h

-Analogously to the adaptor classes described above, there is specific class for each interface in the XML IDL file.
-The class is de facto a proxy to the concrete interface of a remote object.
+Analogously to the adaptor classes described above, there is one class generated for one interface in the XML IDL file.
+The class is de facto a proxy to the concrete single interface of a remote object.
 For each D-Bus signal there is a pure virtual member function whose body must be provided in a child class.
 For each method, there is a public function member that calls the method remotely.

 ```cpp
 /*